Mount Price (British Columbia): Volcanic history

 After the Cordilleran Ice Sheet retreated from higher elevations less than 15,000 years ago, andesite eruptions of the third eruptive phase occurred from a satellite vent at Price Bay.
 These eruptions resulted in the creation of a small lava dome or scoria cone on Mount Price's northern flank with an elevation of 1788 m.
 Possibly contemporaneous volcanism occurred at Clinker Peak with the eruption of two hornblende-biotite andesite lava flows.
 They are both at least 300 m thick and 6 km long, extending to the northwest and southwest.
 Their unusually large thickness is due to them ponding and cooling against the Cordilleran Ice Sheet when it still filled valleys at lower elevations.
-Age estimates for this final volcanic phase have varied from 15,000–12,000 years ago to as recently as 10,000–8,000 years ago.
+Age estimates for this final volcanic phase have varied from 15,000 years ago to as recently as 8,000 years ago.

 A prominent feature of the Clinker Peak lava flows are the levees that demarcate the lava channels.
 The northwest lava flow forms a volcanic dam known as The Barrier.
 This retains the Garibaldi Lake system and has been the source of two large landslides in the past.
 The most recent major landslide in 1855–1856 resulted from failure along vertical rock fractures.
 It travelled 6 km down Rubble Creek to the Cheakamus River valley, depositing 30000000 m3 of rock.
 The southwest lava flow is in the upper reaches of the Culliton Creek valley and forms Clinker Ridge.
 Both lava flows form steep cliffs; the current face of The Barrier is a result of the mid-19th century landslide.

 Volcanic hazards

-Mount Price is one of the four highest threat volcanoes in Canada situated within close proximity to major populations with critical civil and economic infrastructure, the other three being Mount Meager, Mount Garibaldi and Mount Cayley.
+Mount Price is one of the four highest threat volcanoes in Canada adjacent to major populations with critical civil and economic infrastructure, the other three being Mount Meager, Mount Garibaldi and Mount Cayley.
 Although Plinian eruptions have not been identified at Mount Price, Peléan eruptions can also produce large amounts of volcanic ash that could significantly affect the nearby communities of Whistler and Squamish.
 Peléan eruptions might cause short and long term water supply problems for the city of Vancouver and most of the Lower Mainland.
 The catchment area for the Greater Vancouver watershed is downwind from Mount Price.
 An eruption producing floods and lahars could destroy parts of Highway 99, threaten communities such as Brackendale and endanger water supplies from Pitt Lake.
 Fisheries on the Pitt River would also be at risk.
 Mount Price is also close to a major air traffic route; volcanic ash reduces visibility and can cause jet engine failure, as well as damage to other aircraft systems.
 These volcanic hazards become more serious as the Lower Mainland grows in population.